ethan-frost-xyz/tbpn-size-gong-analysis/README.md

 # TBPN Size Gong Analysis

-A comprehensive audio event detection system using YAMNet to identify gong sounds in podcast episodes.
-Features a trained classifier with 99.3% accuracy and optimized batch processing.
+A AED system using YAMNet and a custom head to identify size gong sounds in TBPN episodes.

 ## Quick Start